PopeyedLocket/starwars/README.md

 install python mysql connector:<br/>
 `sudo apt-get install mysql-server`

-create the MySQL server user the python script will access the MySQL database with:<br/>
+create the MySQL server username and password that the python script will use to access the database:<br/>
 ```
 sudo mysql -u root
 mysql> USE mysql;